gpropf/clarity/README.md

 ### Todo ###

-1. Event API.
-We still need a framework to offer people a way to easily use events.
-Need to be able to use C++ or JS for event handling.
+1. ~~Event API~~.
 I now have the ClarityNode::installListenerGenerators() static method to allow the user to replace or augment the standard event listeners in their programs.

+2. Speedtest needs to be put in the standard format used in Showcase.

+3. Web workers, pthreads, or both.
+Obviously we need a way for users to easily install repeating fuctions to make simulations and games easy.
+As a last resort, the old `setTimeout` and `setInterval` JS calls can be used.

-1. The template parameterized multiplier value in DualLink should be stored so it can be the target of user interaction.
+4. The template parameterized multiplier value in DualLink should be stored so it can be the target of user interaction.
 Basically, you could edit the conversion factor for some peer value.

-2. Selectables could use a common base class?

-1. Radio buttons.
+5. Radio buttons.

-2. ~~Checkboxes~~: We have a Checkbox class in Selectables now.
+6. ~~Checkboxes~~: We have a Checkbox class in Selectables now.

+7. Selectables could use a common base class?

-3. Select boxes: SimpleSelect class now uses a single value to represent the current selection and has eventListeners and other constructs to update that value as the user changes their selection.
+8. Select boxes: SimpleSelect class now uses a single value to represent the current selection and has eventListeners and other constructs to update that value as the user changes their selection.

 ### Todo (cleanups and "doing things right" fixes - somewhat lower priority) ###